erasmus-without-paper/ewp-specs-architecture/README.md

 In other words, **CNR APIs are simply callback URLs** for [push notifications](https://en.wikipedia.org/wiki/Push_technology).

-**Please note that, there is always a possibility of network failures and programming errors - you should always be prepared for such things.
-This means that - as the notification receiver - you MUST NOT assume that implementing CNR APIs is sufficient to keep your copy of the data up-to-date**.
+**Please note that there is always a possibility of network failures and programming errors - you should always be prepared for such things.
+This means that - as the notification receiver - you MUST NOT assume that implementing CNR APIs is sufficient to keep your copy of the data up to date**.
 You SHOULD either:

  * Avoid storing the data permanently (i.e. avoid keeping it in the database).
    Instead, you might want to *cache it*, and clear the cache after some time,